 Kendwa Rocks Hotel

 For even cheaper options, you will need to look on Airbnb where there are dorm rooms as low as $10 a night.

-For breakfast and lunch, go to the fruit market to get a huge fresh pineapple (4,000 TSH, roughly $2) or a mango (1,000 TSH, toughly $0.50).
-Dotted around the local area are small bakeries that sell pancakes, breads, donuts and other small pastries made from beans or fish.
+For breakfast and lunch, go to the fruit market to get a huge fresh pineapple (4,000 TSH, roughly $2) or a mango (1,000 TSH, roughly $0.50).
+Dotted around the local area are small bakeries that sell pancakes, breads, doughnuts and other small pastries made from beans or fish.
 These are all very cheap and cost between 200 – 500 TSH each ($0.10 – $0.25).

 Foods not to miss

 When you need a break from local food, head to House of Spices, the best restaurant in the Capital.
-While taking in the roof top view, you can enjoy incredible fusion dishes that combine local spice flavours with an Italian twist.
-I can really recommend the smoked cheese pizza (18,500 TSH, roughly $9.25), made in their resident fire oven, and the mango and chocolate desert (8,500 TSH, roughly $4.25).
+While taking in the rooftop view, you can enjoy incredible fusion dishes that combine local spice flavours with an Italian twist.
+I can really recommend the smoked cheese pizza (18,500 TSH, roughly $9.25), made in their resident fire oven, and the mango and chocolate dessert (8,500 TSH, roughly $4.25).

-For a full list of activities on the island, check out Things to do on Zanzibar.
 There are big tour companies operating on the island that offer slick tours at a high price.
-For every activity though, you can go with a local and haggle a cheaper deal which will save you a lot of money if you are visiting Zanzibar on a budget.
+For every activity, though, you can go with a local and haggle a cheaper deal, which will save you a lot of money if you are visiting Zanzibar on a budget.